Jar of Flies: Music and lyrics

-Packaging and title
+Title and packaging

 The album's title originates from a science experiment that Cantrell conducted in third grade.
 The experiment consisted of maintaining two jars full of flies.
 The flies in one jar would be overfed, while the flies in the other jar would be underfed.
 The flies that were overfed reproduced rapidly, but then died from overcrowding.
 The flies that were underfed managed to survive throughout the year.
 Concerning the anecdote, Staley said "I guess there's a message in there somewhere.
 Evidently that experiment had a big impact on Jerry."

 Rocky Schenck photographed the album cover in his dining room on September 8, 1993.
 As he recalled, "The band had come up with the idea for the title and wanted the cover to be a young boy looking into a jar filled with flies.
 I remember they asked me to use 'crazy colors' in the shot, so I utilized lots of different gels over the lights to achieve the final look."
 Schenck's assistant took several trips to a nearby horse stable where he caught hundreds of flies using a butterfly net.
-On January 27, 2019, two days following the album's 25th anniversary, Schenck published rare outtakes from the album cover shoot on his Instagram account and said that he has forgotten the name of the kid on the cover.
+On January 27, 2019, two days following the album's 25th anniversary, Schenck published rare outtakes from the album cover shoot on his Instagram account and said that he has forgotten the name of the child on the cover.

+The first pressing of the compact disc for Jar of Flies included plastic flies visible on the front view of the clear spine.
+It earned a Grammy nomination for Best Recording Package.
+The record received a multi-format reissue for its 30th anniversary in 2024.
+One of them was a vinyl record with the carcasses of real flies pressed into it and limited to 100 copies.